soundpress/RulesOfNYC/docs/c07/index.rst

 (h) Any payment to a person apparently entitled thereto, under the provision of these Regulations, shall be a good defense to the City against any other person claiming to be entitled to such payment, but if the person to whom such payment is made is not in fact entitled thereto, the person or persons to whom the same ought to have been paid shall recover the same, with interest and costs of suit, from the person or persons to whom the same shall have been paid.

 (i) The owner or other person lawfully entitled to possession of any vehicle, box, barrel, bale of merchandise or other movable property removed from any public street and/or received by the Commissioner under the provision of these Regulations, may redeem such property at any time after such property is received by the Commissioner and prior to the sale, dismantling, destruction or disposal of such property pursuant to the provisions of these Regulations, upon presentation to the Commissioner of proof establishing to the Commissioner's satisfaction that such person seeking to redeem the same is its owner or lawfully entitled to possession thereof, and upon payment to the Commissioner of such sum as he may fix as necessary to pay the cost of seizing, removing and keeping or storing such property.
 The storage fee to be charged for storage of encumbrances from evictions shall be $2.50/day and the storage fee for containers seized as street encumbrances shall be $16.50/day.
 The Commissioner shall issue a Redemption Order to any person lawfully entitled to redeem property as provided under these Regulations.
 The Redemption Order shall include a notice that the property must be removed within 48 hours after the date of issuance of the Redemption Order, and if not removed the property will be subject to storage charges and subsequently sold at public auction.
 If a person does not remove the property within 10 days after the date of issuance of a Redemption Order, the Commissioner shall notify such person by ordinary mail of the date of the next scheduled public auction and that the property will be sold at public auction on such date if it is not removed.
-The Commissioner shall provide notice of such public auction in the City Record as set forth in § l-05(d) of these Regulations.
+The Commissioner shall provide notice of such public auction in the City Record as set forth in 16 RCNY § 1-05(d) of these Regulations.
 After providing such notice by mail and publication, the Commissioner may sell or cause to be sold at public auction any property in his custody for which a Redemption Order has been issued by which property has not been removed.
-When such property remains unsold after a public auction the property may be disposed of in accordance with § l-05(e) of these Regulations.
+When such property remains unsold after a public auction the property may be disposed of in accordance with 16 RCNY § 1-05(e) of these Regulations.

 (j) The procedures outlined in the preceding subdivisions of this section shall not apply to worthless, derelict, abandoned vehicles reported to the Department of Sanitation by the Police Department and other such unidentifiable property found on the streets.
 The Commissioner or his duly authorized representative is hereby empowered to declare any such derelict property as worthless and valueless and is authorized to dispose of such property at Department of Sanitation disposal points or, in his discretion, to have such derelict vehicles and other worthless property removed and disposed of by private contractors.